If you’re a radio station, Cleanfeed Pro is an excellent way to send live audio back to your studio from an outside broadcast at a remote location.

 Now you can focus on the show; it could be a music event broadcast live on the radio, or host a discussion at a local cafe or bar with listener interaction.
 Let your creativity drive you, just follow our guide.

-If this is the first time you’ve logged in to Cleanfeed, you’ll be asked to give us permission to use your microphone.
+If this is the first time you’ve logged in to Cleanfeed, you’ll be asked to give us permission to use your audio device.
 Cleanfeed won’t work without that, so you should Allow access.

 Having trouble signing in?
 Your login name is the one you chose at sign up, not your email address.

 From the main Cleanfeed studio screen, press the Gear icon at the right side of the grey row showing your name.
 From the drop-down menu listing available devices, select your microphone or audio interface.
 You can also tell Cleanfeed how to take audio from that device.
-Normally this should be set to Both to capture left and right stereo from the device, but you might want to explore the other options.
+Normally for this use case it should be set to Stereo to capture left and right stereo from the device, but you might want to explore the other options.

 If you don’t see your hardware in the list, wait a moment and then try the menu again.
 If it’s a USB device, sometimes it will take a moment before the device is available to your browser.